CodeMinion/HomePi/README.txt

 Restart bluetooth service.
 - sudo invoke-rc.d bluetooth restart

-Note: If the HomePi is also connecting to other bluetooth devices you might need to pair those too.
+Note: If the HomePi is also connecting to other Bluetooth devices you might need to pair those too.

 Run HomePi